 Williams is currently completing is undergraduate degree in criminal justice at Kean.

-Mark Zielinski enters his second season with the Kean University football program in 2017.
+Mark Zielinski enters his third season with the Kean University football program in 2018.
 Zielinski has 26 years of high school coaching experience, including a dozen as head coach of North Brunswick Twp.
 High School.
 He was a two-time Greater Middlesex Conference Coach of the Year.

 Zielinski was an All-Ivy League player at Columbia University, where he earned a BA in history in 1989.
 He was the Lions’ MVP as a senior in 1988.
 He was inducted into the Hall of Fame at his alma mater Rutherford High School in 2014.

-Gary Andrewshetsko is in his second stint with the Cougar football program.
+Gary Andrewshetsko is in his second season and third overall with the Cougar football program.
 He was formally with the staff in 2015.

 Most recently, he was hte head coach at Newark Eastside High School in 2016.
 He also had stops as the defensive coordinator and defensive line coach at Irvington (N.J.)
 High School from 2012 to 2014.
 He has also served as a varsity coach at Elmwood Park (2010-11) and Belleville (2008-10) High Schools.
 He will remain a physical education and health teacher at Irvington.